jywhsu/weighted-genesig-scoring/README.md

 # weighted-genesig-scoring
-Calculates scoring metric for a target transcriptome based on a weighted gene signature from training case-control data
+Calculates scoring metric for multiple target transcriptomes based on a weighted gene signature from training case-control data

+Developed using 'R 3.6.3'